eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 There's no `package` statement in Ceylon source files.
 The compiler determines the package and module to which a toplevel program element belongs by the location of the source file in which it is declared.
-For example, is `source` is a source directory, and if a class named `Hello` is defined in the file `source/org/jboss/hello/Hello.ceylon`, then `Hello` belongs to the package `org.jboss.hello`.
+For example, if `source` is a source directory, and if a class named `Hello` is defined in the file `source/org/jboss/hello/Hello.ceylon`, then `Hello` belongs to the package `org.jboss.hello`.